luisgarciasv/task-cli/README.md

 ## 💻 Quick start

-**First**, make sure you have nodejs isntalled running the command:
+**First**, make sure you have nodejs installed running the command:

 ```bash
 node -v
 ```

-If you dont have it installed you can use the following commands:
+If you don't have it installed, you can use the following commands:

 ```bash
 # installs nvm (Node Version Manager)